-Agenda Items Discussed Actions to be Taken Attendees: 14 members from the public 1.
+Agenda Items Discussed Attendees: 14 members from the public 1.
 Vice Chair Meghan Swain-Kuch called the Conway Township Planning Commission meeting to order at 7:00pm.
 She led in the Pledge of Allegiance.
 2. She called Roll Call of: Planning Commission Members present: Jeff Klein, Londa Horton, Meghan Swain-Kuch, Dave Whitt, George Pushies - Ex-Officio Zoning Administrator present: -0- Livingston County Planning Commissioner present: Dennis Bowdoin Township Attorney present: Abby Cooper Community Builders (CIP) Master Planners present: Justin Sprague, Those absent: Chuck Swirsk, Kelly Ralko, Hannah Smith, Todd Thomas Approval of last meeting minutes CALL TO PUBLIC PC meeting minutes revised for March 14, 2022.
 A motion was made by Dave Whitt to accept the revised meeting minutes for March 14, 2022.
 Second by Jeff Klein.
 All in favor.
 Opposed.
 Motion passed.
 Planning Meeting Minutes from last meeting 4/11/2022.
 A motion was made by Dave Whitt to accept the minutes from the last meeting.
 Second by Jeff Klein.
 All in favor.
 Opposed.
 Motion passed. -0- APPROVAL OF PLANNING COMMISSION MEETING AGENDA FOR TONIGHT Dave Whitt Made a motion to accept the meeting agenda for tonight.
 Second by Jeff Klein .
 All in favor.
 Opposed.
 Motion passed.

-Agenda Items Discussed Actions to be Taken COMMUNICATIONS PUBLIC HEARING Zoning Administrator Report submitted by Todd Thomas: the following permits were issued for the month of April 2022: one deck, one addition, two signs, and one pole barn.
+Agenda Agenda Items Discussed COMMUNICATIONS PUBLIC HEARING Zoning Administrator Report submitted by Todd Thomas: the following permits were issued for the month of April 2022: one deck, one addition, two signs, and one pole barn.
 Luke Bryan farm tour dates are to be announced April 29, 2022 per Dennis Freeman of Freeman Enterprises.
 They will be reaching out regarding permits, security, traffic plans, etc. The tour is Sept.
 17, 2022.
 Board Ex-Officio Report by George Pushies.
-PUBLIC HEARING: opened for public comment, closed, PC vote to send to Board Meghan Swain-Kuch made a motion to open the public hearing for a rezoning.
+PUBLIC HEARING: opened for public comment, closed, PC vote to send to Meghan Swain-Kuch made a motion to open the public hearing for a rezoning.
 Second by George Pushies.
 All in favor.
 Opposed.
 Motion passed.
-1. Application for amendment to Official Zoning Map (Rezoning) relative to parcel no. 4701-10-300-020 commonly known as 5.01 acres vacant land Fowlerville Rd., Fowlerville, MI.
+Application for amendment to Official Zoning Map (Rezoning) relative to parcel no. 4701-10-300-020 commonly known as 5.01 acres vacant land Fowlerville Rd., Fowlerville, Ml.
 Applicant is requesting to rezone the parcel from Agricultural Residential (AR) to Commercial (C).
-2. Opened for public comment a.
-Carol Miles - what will the commercial property be used for? b.
+Opened for public comment Carol Miles - what will the commercial property be used for?
 Dave Crawford adjacent to Kreeger property - what is the intention for the property?
 It needs to be maintained and so far, they've done a great job.
 He spoke on their behalf and their character.
 I have no objection.
-3. Meghan Swain-Kuch made a motion to close the meeting for public comment.
+Meghan Swain-Kuch made a motion to close the meeting for public comment.
 Second by Jeff Klein.
 All in favor.
 Opposed.
 Motion passed.
-4. Heard from the applicant.
+Heard from the applicant.
 Asa Kreeger spoke about the Planner saying the application was incomplete.
 He was not aware of it.
 This is the Zoning Enabling Act.
 It's also in the ZO, per Abby Cooper.
 The use would have to be completed by rezoning by the township board 18 months to commence.
 He handed out a document describing the intended use: fuel, service station for agriculture, you could pull in a truck hauling feed, etc., with a small convenience store.
-5. Analysis by Abby Cooper.
-Conditional Rezoning requests are governed by Article 4 of the Zoning Ordinance generally, and by Section 4.09 of the Zoning Ordinance specifically.
+Analysis by Abby Cooper.
+Conditional Rezoning requests are governed by Article 4 of the Zoning Ordinance specifically.
 1 Compliance with Section 4.09 shall require the following prior to approval by the Township Board.